 Pinnekjøtt is a traditional Norwegian Christmas dish typical to Western parts of Norway, but is now popular in other regions as well.
 Traditionally Pinnekjøtt is made from ribs of lamb or mutton which has been either salted and dried or salted, smoked and dried.
 Pinnekjøtt is literally translated as “Stick Meat”.
-This is for the birch sticks that are put in the bottom of the pot that the meat rests upon.
+This is for the birch sticks that are put in the bottom of the pot that the meat rest upon.
 The birch stick will not add any flavor so you can use a steamer basket instead.

-You can use ribs from kid goat, deer, venison and even moose.
+You can also use ribs from kid goat, deer, venison and even moose.
 I prefer ribs of kid goat because the ribs can fit i my fridge and it’s slightly tastier than lamb or mutton.
 Regardless of what type of rib you choose this process will enhances the flavor of the meat.
-If you want to cold smoke the rib it need to hang and dry for one day after 3 days in salt.
+If you want to cold smoke the rib it need to hang and dry for one day after three days in salt.
 Smoke it for 6-8 hours.

-This is how you make Pinnekjøtt
+This is how to make Pinnekjøtt

 - Some instacure #2 to be on the safe side.
 Use cure #2 according to package directions, usually 5 tsp pr 25lbs of meat.

 - Remove the bone marrow with a butter knife or the back side of a teaspoon.

 - Wash the rib racks with cold water and dry with paper-towels.